Meet Our Staff

 Randy’s wife Anne serves as Organist and Music Associate at First Baptist Church.
 She also teaches on the faculties of Emmanuel College and Toccoa Falls College.
 They have one son, Rhett, who is a student at the University of North Georgia majoring in Film and Digital Media Production.

 Minister for Children, Families, and Outreach

 Janet comes to First Baptist Church of Athens, GA after having served as Associate Pastor for Children at Tabernacle Baptist Church in Carrollton, GA.
 Before moving to Carrollton, she was a life-long resident of California.
 She served in California as a Children’s Pastor, Church Planter Missionary, Minister of Education and Administration, Minister to Preschoolers, YMCA Center director, and Principal of Merryhill Country School.
 In addition, she has been a conference leader and trainer in curriculum development, a women’s retreat speaker, and a Christian Education consultant for the California Baptist State Convention.

 She is a graduate of California State University, Northridge and Golden Gate Baptist Theological Seminary in Mill Valley, California.
-Janet and her husband, Mike, have two married children – Cameron, who lives with his wife Jessica in Nashville, TN and Caitlin, who lives with her husband Matthew in Washington, D.C.
-Caitlin and Matthew are expecting their first child in October.
+Janet and her husband, Mike, have two married children – Cameron, who lives with his wife Jessica in Nashville, TN and Caitlin, who lives with her husband Matthew and son in Washington, D.C.

 Emily Harbin joined First Baptist as the Minister to College Students in August 2017.
 She leads Wednesday night Bible studies, and teaches the College Sunday School class.
 Emily also coordinates activities for students including local mission projects and fellowship events.
 She is passionate about intergenerational activities, and works to connect students into the life of the church.